National Socialist Underground murders: Police and media bias

 Until 2011 German police and intelligence services denied the racist motivation of the murders and instead treated immigrant families as suspects, accusing the victims of being involved in the drug trade and their relatives of withholding information that could help solve the crimes.
 German media went along with the police line and both glibly referred to the murders as "döner killings", after a Turkish dish.
 As the neo-Nazi connection to the crimes was found, German media coverage of the murders was lambasted as xenophobic and dehumanizing towards the victims.

 According to Amnesty International, families of the victims, and minority communities as a whole, became the target of police suspicions "despite the absence of reasonable grounds for believing that they are involved in the crimes."
 Theodoros Boulgarides' wife, for example, accused the police of lying to her about her husband by falsely saying he had a mistress, in a bid to convince her to confess his murder.
 His daughter was also asked if she ever suffered sexual abuse at the hands of her father.

 The son of the first victim, Enver Şimşek, said of media coverage of his case: "First my mother was accused, then my uncle, then everyone around us was constantly under investigation.
 That went on for eleven years.
-My father wasn't treated like he was the victim; instead he got the blame.
+My father wasn't treated like he was the victim; instead, he got the blame.
 It was the whole of the media.
-Whether it was the so-called 'kebab murders' of Turkish people or drug offenses.
+Whether it was the so-called 'kebab murders' of Turkish people or drug offences.
 The press always said my father was to blame.
 And that's how we felt."

 Relatives of the victims submitted a report to the United Nations, accusing the Bavarian police of mishandling the case due to systemic racism.

 For almost every murder in this case, the report says, testimony was provided by eyewitnesses that the perpetrators had a "German appearance," and their descriptions matched those of Mundlos and Böhnhardt.
 The police, however, failed to pursue that line of investigation.

 The police also blamed people of the Roma community for the death of the German policewoman despite the lack of any clue in that direction.
 A psychological report cited by the police in the investigation of this case contains racist remarks about a Roma suspect and people from his ethnic background.